White Hunter (film)

 White Hunter is a 1936 American adventure film directed by Irving Cummings and written by Sam Duncan, Kenneth Earl and Georg Wilhelm Pabst.
 The film stars Warner Baxter, June Lang, Gail Patrick, Alison Skipworth, Wilfrid Lawson and George Hassell.
 The film was released on November 25, 1936, by 20th Century Fox.

 Plot

-Safari guide (Baxter) is hired by the man (Lawson) who was responsible for his father's death.
+Safari guide is hired by the man who was responsible for his father's death.